Kajzzer/responsivity-negraising-relation/README.md

 # General information
-Author: Kaj Meijer
+Author: Kaj Meijer\
 Student number: 10509534

 Supervisor: Dr. C. Qing

-University: University of Amsterdam
+University: University of Amsterdam\
 Faculty: Institute for Logic, Language and Computation

-Thesis: The relation between responsivity and neg-raising (2021)
+Bachelor Kunstmatige Intelligentie thesis: The relation between responsivity and neg-raising (2021)

 # Description
 This repository contains the code used for the Bachelor thesis: The relation between responsivity and neg-raising (2021).